dakom0/npm-resume/README.md

 2. CD into the cloned directory.
 3. Input "node index.js" in the folder's root directory.
 4. This will print my resume to the terminal and it also includes a link to a PDF version of the resume in it.

+##### This NPM library is available at https://www.npmjs.com/package/scott-kutler-resume